RUCKBReasoning/FFAEval/README.md

 ## Data

-en.jsonl: The responses of English models we collect on our framework.
+data/en.jsonl: The responses of English models we collect on our framework.

-en.jsonl: The responses of Chinese models we collect on our framework.
+data/zh.jsonl: The responses of Chinese models we collect on our framework.

 ## Citation